-There is a thing in the end, a thing that we all must face.
+There is a thing, in the end, a thing that we all must face.
 I don’t know how to explain this thing.
 But I know I need to try and explain it.
 Instead of explaining it I will likely ramble, around and around.

-I am an American, and as an American I must say I hate to hear people label things “American.”
+I am an American, and as an American, I must say I hate to hear people label things “American.”
 People talk about American food, American politics, American sensibilities, a host of American things.
 I hate this.
 I hate it because they are not talking about us.
-Do you understand that.
+Do you understand that?
 They are not talking about you.
-The US Census shows that 13% of the population is foreign born.
+The US Census shows that 13% of the population is foreign-born.
 They do not mean that group.
 The Hispanic population, African, Asian, Indigenous, all of these groups that make such a large percentage of our population, they do not mean them.
 It goes beyond race and anyone that is not part of the majority is left out.
 This label that is meant to cover all of our citizens covers only part of them.

 This coalesced in my mind with a recent debate over movies.
-I was excited for the Ghost in the Shell movie.
+I was excited about the Ghost in the Shell movie.
 I really was.
 I even enjoyed the movie, though I agree it missed out on key ingredients that could have helped it capture the original better.
 But the quality of the movie is not what I think of, now as I set to write this.
 What the movie could have been is another discussion.
 What I want to talk about is the controversy over the film, or more to the point one defense of that controversy.

 There was a controversy (which most of the world knows about) over the film’s whitewashing of main characters, more specifically the main character.
 I did not pay much mind to it all until I read one of the defenses to casting.
 They said they were “Americanizing” the movie.
 Let that sink in.
 They were Americanizing the movie by making its characters white.
 That phrase upset and hurt me.
 In that single phrase, they washed away every non-white citizen of our great land.
 In that one phrase, they washed away parts of my family from the spectrum of what it means to be American.

 Now I know this was just a movie.
 But I hear that word, American, and I know what people mean.
 With a single word, American, we whitewash the entire country and its population.
 We do not exclude a few individual exceptions, we wash away half of ourselves.
-We deny and ignore huge swaths of what make us such a great country.
+We deny and ignore huge swaths of what makes us such a great country.
 We do this with our intentions of what the word means.
 America is massively diverse, and yet when we use this word we mean one segment of the population.

 People talk about American Food, and when they do they remove our diversity.
 They take a big brush and paint over the multitude and diversity that makes up our cities and citizens.
 They do not mean poke, or tacos, or California rolls.
 They do not mean gumbo or fry bread or the fusions we create.
-They mean a bacon burger, and only a bacon burger.
+They mean a bacon burger and only a bacon burger.
 The pride of the United States is that we are the melting pot of the world, and yet people cannot seem to grasp that.
 We cannot seem to grasp that.
 I have heard myself use this word in its limited form, and it kills me that I have.
 It feels like I am turning my back on all those people that make this land so amazing.
-I am turning my back on my grandmother (pictured above, isn’t she beautiful) and my mother who do not fit the white male narrative that the word tries to reinforce.
+I am turning my back on my grandmother (pictured above, isn’t she beautiful) and my mother who does not fit the white male narrative that the word tries to reinforce.